-Claimant filed a claim for benefits each week from the benefit week ending October 30, 2021 and continuing through the benefit week ending November 20, 2021.
+Claimant filed a claim for benefits each week from the benefit week ending October 16, 2021 and continuing through the benefit week ending November 20, 2021.
+Claimant worked a partial week in the week ending October 16, 2021 before the labor dispute began.